-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 The results give a glimpse at how Yakima Valley communities are represented within new legislative voting boundaries, where discussions about political participation and voting rights, especially for Latino and Indigenous voters, are ongoing.

-Voting rights are not a new issue in the Yakima Valley’s legislative 14th and 15th districts.
+Voting rights are not a new issue in the Yakima Valley’s 14th and 15th legislative districts.
 Two lawsuits are pending over the new 15th District, which was a sticking point during statewide redistricting conversations earlier this year.

 The city of Yakima and Yakima County both faced voting rights lawsuits in the past decade alleging the election systems disenfranchised Latino voters, and made changes as a result.